Your Belfast Travel Blog Guide

 There are a variety of tours you can take part in such as Daily Guided Tours, Paranormal Tours, Ghost Tours and Historical and Victorian Tours.
 Each tour offers you something different to be discovered.

 The Daily Guided Tour walks you through 150 years of prison history and is a unique opportunity for you to step back in time to see what it was like for the inmates once here.
 The tour allows you to get an insight into the lives of the Prisoners and Guards, and the history of the gaol including the executions that took place.

 This is one of the best attractions in Belfast and the tours are brilliantly put together, very informative and engaging, and definitely not to be missed.

 Another popular attraction to visit in Belfast is the stunning location of Belfast Castle and the surrounding Cave Hill area.
 Belfast Castle offers some incredible views across the city of Belfast, perfect for photo opportunities.
 If you enjoy hiking make sure to take a walk to the top of Cave Hill where you’ll be met with more panoramic views of the city that you won’t get anywhere else.

 It’s one of the most famous landmarks in the city that has been around for a long time since the 1860s.
 There is so much to explore at the castle from touring the castle itself, the archaeological sites, playground and different walking routes.
-There are gorgeous landscapes gardens and mixed woodland throughout the estate.
+There are gorgeous landscape gardens and mixed woodland throughout the estate.

-Cave Hill takes over the landscape of Belfast, the only time you can’t see it when you’re standing on top of it.
+Cave Hill takes over the landscape of Belfast, the only time you can’t see it is when you’re standing on top of it.
 A trip here is one that you will not quickly forget.